-About fifteen years ago, we began to look for a rural setting as a retreat from the hustle and bustle of city and careers when we came across a small home and piece of land in the Napa Valley.
+Almost 20 years ago, we began to look for a rural setting as a retreat from the hustle and bustle of city and careers when we came across a small home and piece of land in the Napa Valley.
 We planted our first Chardonnay vineyard in the Oak Knoll district, north of Napa.

 Taking the next step, we acquired a much larger vineyard about a mile from the first one.
 After substantial improvements to drainage and vine care, we were rewarded with excellent Cabernet Sauvignon, Syrah and Pinot Noir.
 We have planted more Chardonnay as well.

 In 2007, we found our dream property on Atlas Peak, 42 acres on the eastern ridge of the Napa Valley.
 In addition to indescribable views, the 1350 foot elevation along with rocky, volcanic soil and southwestern sun exposure make ideal conditions for superlative Cabernet Sauvignon.
-Clearing, planting and getting permits for slope development was a slow and arduous process, but the payoff has been worth it.
-The first vintage released was the 2009 Atlas Peak Cabernet.

 The LOBO wines now include Chardonnay, a Rosé of Pinot Noir, a proprietary Red Blend called “HOWL,” Pinot Noir, Merlot and two Cabs–one from the valley floor and one from Atlas Peak.
 Randy Lewis makes the Chardonnay for LOBO and rising star, Victoria Coleman, makes the rest.

 We are also now part-owners of a wonderful winery–The Caves At Soda Canyon–with 20,000 square feet bored into the mountaintop overlooking Napa’s Stags Leap appellation.
 It’s a great place to tour and taste and we invite you to join us.